Digital Fibre Code of Practice for Vulnerable and Disabled Customers

 6. Services for Customers with Disabilities (C5.6–C5.16)

-We offer the following services to support accessibility and equal use of communications services:
+We provide a wide range of services to ensure accessibility and equal use of communications services:

 Eligible customers with disabilities can register to access directory enquiries free of charge.